 - The Forum and The FrameworkYou Can't Have One Without The Other

 The “Forum” part of the National Issues Forums is the place where democracy comes alive.
-It’s where the practice of pubic deliberation is learned by doing.
+It’s where the practice of public deliberation is learned by doing.
 It’s an event inspired by the concerns and viewpoints of citizens, which are not just respected—they’re put to work.

 Forums are neutrally moderated in a way that encourages positive interaction between people who are not expected to agree, but are encouraged to find a shared direction.

 A Forum typically begin with a “starter” video related to the issue you’ll be wrestling with.
 The unbiased facts and research in your Issue Book give you the knowledge you need for a deeper understanding of the problem.